zoom/meetingsdk-web-sample/README.md

 Computer Audio | yes | yes | no | no | no | no | yes
 Sharing | yes | yes | yes | yes | yes| yes | yes

+### Issues

+JSSDK just support sharing on IE even though enable 2AV. and don't include js_media.js when IE, it will have a error. save it use this way [https://github.com/zoom/sample-app-web/issues/12](https://github.com/zoom/sample-app-web/issues/12)

 ### Quick start
 ```javascript
 git clone git@github.com:zoom/sample-app-web.git